EdinburghNLP/ACES/README.md

 If you want to reproduce the high-level evaluation in our paper (Table 1), you can use the `--print_overview` flag and if you want to compute the ACES score you can use the `--print_aces_score` flag.

-## Coming Soon:

-- code for automatic perturbations we implemented ourselves
-- explanations for automatic perturbations that use other libraries
-- guidelines for manual creation/annotation of examples

 ## Citation